chuyentt/news_api/README.md

 # News API Dart Package

-The News API Dart package is designed to interact with [NewsAPI.org](https://newsapi.org/).
-[NewsAPI.org](https://newsapi.org/) is a service API that allows developers to access news from sources around the globe.
+The News API Dart package is a library for interacting with [NewsAPI.org](https://newsapi.org/).
+[NewsAPI.org](https://newsapi.org/) provides a service API that delivers news from various sources worldwide.
 With NewsAPI, you can filter news by keyword, source, language, and many other criteria.
-You can also sort by published time.
+The news can also be sorted by publication time.

 ## Usage